qinwf/jiebaR/README.md

 # jiebaR

-This is a package for Chinese text segmentation, keyword extraction and speech tagging with Rcpp and cppjieba. `jiebaR` supports four types of segmentation modes: Maximum Probability, Hidden Markov Model, Query Segment and Mix Segment.
+This is a package for Chinese text segmentation, keyword extraction and speech tagging. `jiebaR` supports four types of segmentation modes: Maximum Probability, Hidden Markov Model, Query Segment and Mix Segment.

 ## Features